The Climate Emergency

 Climate-Resilient Strategies in Malawi

-Water For People assisted the Malawi government with developing a climate-resilient financing strategy for the water sector.
+Water For People assisted the Malawi government with a climate-resilient financing strategy for the water sector.
 Read the strategic document funded by UNICEF.
-You can also learn about the collaboration with The Nature Conservancy and Blantyre Water Board to both protect their water source and build community resilience.
-Read more about the Blantyre-Mulanje Water Fund.
+Learn more about the collaboration with The Nature Conservancy and Blantyre Water Board to build community resilience while protecting the water source.

 What we can all do